simoncwaterer/demo-sourcegraph/notebooks/CWT Notebook.snb.md

 ### IDE + Code Intelligence

 So now we have a more IDE-like view.
 We have the file in the main pane.
 And on the left we have the files that are in the same directory in the repo and also symbols defined in this source code.
 In the main pane we provide code intelligence via a hover tooltip.
 We can see the function definition, comments and we can go to the definition and find references, and that is irrespective whether these are in this repo or a separate repo.

-So now rather than searching for code I can use code navigation.

-This helps find where a function is used, how it is called.
-Also help me better understand the impact of changes I might be planning

-So let me select references for this function.
-This brings up another pane show where this function is used, how it is called.
-I can group by file.
-And I can look at the history of this file.

-###Commit and Diffs
+### Commit and Diffs

 So here we can see we are not only able to search the source code but we can also search code diffs and commits as well.
 So not only can I search across a specific snapshot of the codebase, I can also search by time as well.
 So this helps me find and understand when code changes.